Skip to main content

 The first step in creating a simulation is to assign materials and material properties to all surfaces in the model.
 To assign materials, select the relevant layer or surface in the list of layers on the right.

-Start by clicking the ’unassigned’ input for the ’Bookshelf’ layer.
+Start by clicking the ’unassigned’ input for the ’Walls’ layer.
 The selected surfaces get highlighted in the model and the material library appears.

 To easily search within the material library, you can use the search bar at the top, or filter materials using the tags.

-Firstly, let’s assign a material to the ’Bookshelf’ layer.
-Select the ’Wood’ tag and select the “Wood panel with air space behind” material.
+Firstly, let’s assign a material to the ’Walls’ layer.
+Select the ’Gypsum’ tag and select the “13 mm Gypsum/Plaster board on frame, 100 mm mineral wool behind” material.
 You can also use the search bar to find it.

-Click on ’Assign’ to assign the material to the bookshelf.
+Click on ’Assign’ to assign the material to the wall.

 For this tutorial we recommend assigning the following materials on each layer: